Who Wants to Be a Millionaire (American game show): Shuffle format (2010–2015)

-Fourteen-question format (2015–2019)
+Classic Resurgence format (2015–2019)

 With the hiring of new host Chris Harrison, the format was changed once again to resemble that of the original Millionaire format.
 Each contestant faces 14 general-knowledge questions of increasing difficulty, with no time limit or information about the categories.

 The guaranteed amounts for correctly answering questions five and ten were $5,000 and $50,000 respectively.
 Originally, contestants who failed to clear the first five questions won nothing.
 However, beginning in 2017, a contestant who missed any of the first five questions left with $1,000, even if the missed question was of a lower value.

 Payout structure

 Five different ladders have been used over the course of the series:

 The $500,000 and $1,000,000 prizes were initially lump-sum payments, but were changed to annuities in September 2002 when the series moved to syndication.
 Contestants winning either of these prizes receive $250,000 thirty days after their show broadcasts and the remainder paid in equal annual payments.
 The $500,000 prize consists of $25,000 per year for 10 years, while the $1,000,000 prize consists of $37,500 per year for 20 years, all less taxes.

 From 2017 to 2019, contestants who answered one of the first five questions incorrectly received a $1,000 consolation prize.
-On the original primetime version and in earlier seasons of the syndicated version prior to 2010, contestants who missed one of the first five questions left with nothing.
+On the original primetime version and in earlier seasons of the syndicated version prior to 2010 (and again from 2015 to 2017), contestants who missed one of the first five questions left with nothing.